Julio-Anjos/FOG-EDGE-Simulator/README.md

 # FogSimulator
-Prototype simulation of fog stream processing on a big data scenario.
+Simgrid simulation of fog stream processing on a big data scenario.